 God’s Spirit is in Hades, Hades is not Darkness!

 God’s Spirit is in sheol, therefore, God’s Spirit is in hades.
 But God’s Spirit is not in “the darkness” of the angels who sinned.
 And so there’s only one conclusion..
 The angels who sinned, are not in hades.
 They simply are not.
 And any other view, is contrary to the bible.
 Therefore, the word “tartaro’sas, from 2 Peter 2, verse 4, is not telling us, that the angels who sinned, were cast down to hades.
 We need to adhere, to exactly what the bible tells us, because it’s God who is telling us these things!

 Figuratively speaking, those angels were “cast down to tartarus”; But they’re not in hell, because they are being kept, UNTO the day of judgment; That’s when they’ll be cast into hell.
 But for now, they are awaiting the judgment.
 And they’re not in hades, because God’s Spirit is in hades, along with the spirits of every human being who has ever lived and died.
 That’s why the apostle Paul could say, in Philippians 1:23; “..I long to depart and be with Christ, which is much better.”
 Even in hades, your soul is with Christ.
 It’s not in darkness, it’s with Christ!

-And so we all need to move past, what I would call.. the “tartarus myth”, because that myth, in fact does contradict what the bible says.
+And so we all need to move past, what I would call.. the “tartarus myth”, because that myth, absolutely does, contradict what the bible says.
 We need to “Cast down imaginations.. which are “.. against the knowledge of God..” and rely totally, on what the bible actually says.